neondatabase/website/content/docs/extensions/hnsw.md

 The key idea behind HNSW is that by starting the search at the top layer and moving down through each layer, the algorithm can quickly navigate to the area of the graph that contains the node that is most similar to the query vector.
 This makes the search process much faster than if it had to search through every node in the graph.

-## Using the hnsw extension
+## Using the HNSW extension

-This section describes how to use the `hnsw` extension in Neon with a simple example that demonstrates the required statements, syntax, and options.
+This section describes how to use the HNSW extension in Neon with a simple example that demonstrates the required statements, syntax, and options.

 ### Enable the extension

-Enable the `hnsw` extension in Neon by running the following `CREATE EXTENSION` statement in the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from a client such as [psql](/docs/connect/query-with-psql-editor).
+Enable the HNSW extension in Neon by running the following `CREATE EXTENSION` statement in the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from a client such as [psql](/docs/connect/query-with-psql-editor).

 ```sql
 CREATE EXTENSION hnsw;